-She is best known for recent series of Channel 4’s critically acclaimed drama, Humans, and her most recent score for BBC1’s primetime series Dark Money.
+A graduate of the National Film and Television School (NFTS), Sarah Warne has leapt to prominence as one of the UK’s most exciting young composers for television.
+She is best known for her work on Channel 4’s critically acclaimed drama, Humans, and her most recent scores for ITV’s primetime drama Des, documentary The Real Des and BBC1’s Dark Mon£y.
 These series were preceded by her first major drama commission, Red Production’s Prey (series 2) and various primetime documentaries including A Killing in My Family (Channel 4), Treasures of Ancient Greece (BBC4) and Kate Adie’s Woman of World War One (BBC2).

-Sarah is currently working on her third film for Channel 4’s BAFTA nominated true crime series Catching a Killer, as well as a new Stacey Dooley mental health documentary for True Vision and BBC3.
+Sarah also recently scored her third film for Channel 4’s BAFTA nominated true crime series Catching a Killer, as well as a new Stacey Dooley mental health documentary for True Vision and BBC3.
 She has also been commissioned to write the score for New Pictures’ next primetime drama miniseries for ITV, which will broadcast in 2020.

 Prior to the NFTS, Sarah gained a degree in English Literature at Oxford University, and this first kindled her love for narrative and drama.
 Subsequently she studied contemporary and electronic music composition at the Guildhall School of Music and Drama.
 Though trained initially as a classical harpist and pianist, her music and sonic installations explore a wide variety of genres and musical techniques, both traditional and experimental.
 Her innovative use of electronics is nowhere better demonstrated than in her score for Humans, although her writing often fuses electronics with acoustic instruments and she is skilled at orchestration.
 Whether composing with melodic lyricism or crafting a subtle textural underscore, drama and story-telling is always at the core of what Sarah creates.